Film score: Temp tracks

 In some instances, film composers have been asked by the director to imitate a specific composer or style present in the temp track.
 On other occasions, directors have become so attached to the temp score that they decide to use it and reject the original score written by the film composer.
-One of the most famous cases is Stanley Kubrick's 2001: A Space Odyssey, where Kubrick opted for existing recordings of classical works, including pieces by composer György Ligeti rather than the score by Alex North, although Kubrick had also hired Frank Cordell to do a score.
+One of the most famous cases is Stanley Kubrick's 2001: A Space Odyssey, where Kubrick opted for existing recordings of classical works, including pieces by composer György Ligeti rather than the score by Alex North, though Kubrick had also hired Frank Cordell to do a score.
 Other examples include Torn Curtain (Bernard Herrmann), Troy (Gabriel Yared), Pirates of the Caribbean: The Curse of the Black Pearl (Alan Silvestri), Peter Jackson's King Kong (Howard Shore), Air Force One (Randy Newman) and The Bourne Identity (Carter Burwell).

 Structure

 Films often have different themes for important characters, events, ideas or objects, an idea often associated with Wagner's use of leitmotif.
 These may be played in different variations depending on the situation they represent, scattered amongst incidental music.
 The themes for specific characters or locations are known as a motif where the rest of the track is usually centered around the particular motif and the track develops in line with the motif.

 This common technique may often pass unnoticed by casual moviegoers, but has become well known among genre enthusiasts.
 One prominent example is John Williams' score for the Star Wars saga, and the numerous themes in Star Wars music associated with individual characters such as Darth Vader, Luke Skywalker, and Princess Leia.
 Similarly, the music of the Lord of the Rings film series featured recurring themes for many main characters and places.
 Another notable example is Jerry Goldsmith's Klingon theme from Star Trek: The Motion Picture (1979), which later composers in the Star Trek film series quoted in their Klingon motifs, and which was included on numerous occasions as a theme for Worf, the franchise's most prominent Klingon character.
-Michael Giacchino employed character themes in the soundtrack for the 2009 animated film Up, for which he received the Academy Award for Best Score.
+Michael Giacchino employed character themes in the soundtrack for the 2009 animated film Up, for which he received the Academy Award for Best Original Score.
 His orchestral soundtrack for the television series Lost also depended heavily on character and situation-specific themes.